 Emerald Lake Trail is a 8.9 mile moderately trafficked out and back trail located near Bozeman, Montana that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until September.
+The trail offers a number of activity options and is best used from March until September.
 Dogs and horses are also able to use this trail.

 Great trail!
 Will definitely go back when it's warmer and a little less snow.
 RT can be done in less than 4 hours with a decent pace.
 Great views!

 Beautiful trail!
 Had to trek through snow the whole way but so worth it!
 Would love to do this hike again and see it without the snow.
 Incline is spread out the whole hike so it makes it easily doable.
 I am a novice hiker and this trail was easy to me.
 Loved!

 beautiful trail! although it is longer than 7 miles, we went to heather lake and the trail roud trip was 12 miles.

 The trail runs along the creek, it's mostly shady with wildflowers, butterflies, woodpeckers, and berries.
 It starts covered in pine needles and gets progressively more dusty as you climb.
 The trail gains elevation slowly and switchbacks are moderate.
 The lake was clear and cold.
 I'm looking forward to hiking this trail again.

 Out of some of the most popular hikes around the Hyalite Reservoir, this is the easiest.
 It's a moderate hike with roughly 2,000 feet of elevation gain, but that gain is nicely spread out over 5.5 miles.
 This site will give you more details and photos: www.montanatrailbriefs.com/hikes/emerald-and-heather-lakes